-In previous article we had perform VNC penetration testing and today you will VNC tunneling to connect remote machine with VNC server when they both belongs different network interface.
+In the previous article we had performed VNC penetration testing and today you will VNC tunneling to connect the remote machine with VNC server when they both belong different network interface.

-Basically tunneling is process which allows data sharing or communication between two different networks privately.
-Tunneling is normally perform through encapsulating the private network data and protocol information inside the public network broadcast units so that the private network protocol information visible to the public network as data.
+Basically, tunneling is a process which allows data sharing or communication between two different networks privately.
+Tunneling is normally performed through encapsulating the private network data and protocol information inside the public network broadcast units so that the private network protocol information visible to the public network as data.

-Server machine(ubuntu): Two network interface with activted SSH service
+Server machine(Ubuntu): Two network interface with activated SSH service

 Remote machine(window): with install tight VNC viewer

-In following image we are trying to explain VNC tunneling process where a remote PC of IP 192.168.1.225 is trying to connect to 10.0.0.20 which is on INTRANET of another network.
-To establish connection with local machine, remote PC will create VNC tunnel which will connect with the local system via SSH server machine.
+In the following image, we are trying to explain the VNC tunneling process where a remote PC of IP 192.168.1.225 is trying to connect to 10.0.0.20 which is on INTRANET of another network.
+To establish a connection with the local machine, remote PC will create VNC tunnel which will connect with the local system via SSH server machine.

-Another image given below is describing network configuration for local machine which is showing IP 10.0.0.20
+Another image given below is describing network configuration for a local machine which is showing IP 10.0.0.20

-Hence from given image you can see the highlighted text is showing 5900 is enabled in local machine.
+Hence from the given image, you can see the highlighted text is showing 5900 is enabled in the local machine.

 Great!!
 Local machine successfully connected

-Since they belong to different network therefore he receives network error.
+Since they belong to the different network, therefore, he receives network error.

-Follow given below step to connect remote machine to local machine via ssh server.
+Follow given below step to connect remote machine to the local machine via ssh server.

 - Enable SSH tunneling

 Congrats!!!
-Remote machine had successfully connected with local machine through VNC.
+The remote machine had successfully connected with the local machine through VNC.